udacity/cd14704-azure-agentic-c2-classroom/lesson-1-Understand Semantic Kernel’s architecture and primary components/exercises/README.md

 Understand Semantic Kernel’s architecture and primary components: the Kernel, semantic skills (prompt functions), native skills (code functions), and memory integration.

+Agentic Workflow Implementation with Semantic Kernel Implement a sequential agentic workflow in Python by creating and coordinating multiple agent classes.